Meenah001/Airplane-Crashes-Fatalities-Analysis/README.md

 v) Total number of survivor(if any)?

-vi) Countries that had the highest number of fatalities
+vi) In Which month was the highest fatality record?

 vii)Total number of operators?

 viii) What are the causes of the crashes?
-Details
+Details, and the number of fatalities recorded by each causes

+ix) Highest number of crashes by flight type

 ----